 In accordance with state Statute 70 ILCS 2605/9.6d, "To the extent participants do not direct the investment of their own account, the assets of the OPEB Trusts shall be managed by the Treasurer of the District in any manner, subject only to the prudent investor standard and any requirements of applicable federal law.
 The limitations of any other statute affecting the investment of District funds shall not apply to the OPEB Trust.
 The trustee shall adopt an investment policy consistent with the standards articulated in Section 2.5 of the Public Funds Investment Act."
-The Investment Policy for the Trust was approved by the Board of Trustees on November 19, 2009.
+The Investment Policy for the Trust was initially approved by the Board of Trustees on November 19, 2009 and subsequently revised on December 19, 2013.